jaredszajkowski/jaredszajkowski.github.io/content/post/cleaning-bloomberg-excel-export/index.md

 ## Sort data

-Next, we want to sort the data starting with the oldest:
+Next, we want to sort the data starting with the oldest date:

 ```html
 # Sort by date